 Increased food Security

-When the urban population starts producing its own fresh food, there is reduced dependance on rural production.
+When the urban population starts producing its own fresh food, there is reduced dependance on rural food production.
 This goes a long way in fostering food security in the country.

 Sustainable farming